TSX Venture Exchange Stock Maintenance Bulletins

 TSX Venture Tier 2 Company

-TSX Venture Exchange has accepted for filing documentation with respect to a Non-Brokered Private Placement announced November 12, 2021:
+TSX Venture Exchange has accepted for filing documentation with respect to a Brokered Private Placement announced on December 14, 2021:

 Number of Shares: